webuild-consortium/wp4-trust-group/task1-use-cases/subtask1-1-onboarding/relying_party_onboarding.md

     - The Relying Party can proceed with the Technical Onboarding phase to obtain one or more Access Certificate(s) and one or more Registration Certificate(s).

 ### 1.1 Registration Application
-==The Relying Party submits to the National Register the registration application, providing at least the information set out in Annex I.==
+The Relying Party submits the registration application to the Registrar, providing at least the information set out in Annex I.

-==The Registrar receives the registration application.==
+The Registrar receives the registration application for inclusion in the National Register.

 *Requirements:*
 - [Regulation (EU) 2025/848, Article 3 "National registers"](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=OJ:L_202500848)